MagriLab/CAE-ESN-Kolmogorov/README.md

 ## Code
- - In tutorial, a simplified version of the architecture is explained in detail through Jupyter notebooks.
+ - In tutorial, a simplified version of the architecture, which can be trained in ~20 mins, is explained in detail through Jupyter notebooks.

  - In source, you can find the scripts used to train the architeture in the paper.